Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 How can I get rid of silverfish?
 The pest control people have not eliminated them, after coming back twice.

-By Elizabeth from Gold Coast, Australia
+By elizabeth from Gold Coast, Australia

 Silverfish (and any other crawling-bug pests--cockroaches, earwigs, ants, centipedes, etc.) can be safely, efficiently and cost-effectively controlled with diatomaceous earth (available in specialty garden stores).
 It looks and feels like talcum powder and usually costs less than $10 for a 5 pound bag (a lifetime supply).
 It is non-toxic to humans and pets since it scratches the outer casing or breathing structure of insects and bugs, causing them to dehydrate.
 A pest only has to walk through some of it and they are as good as dead!
-As long as it remains dry, it is effective continuously, forever.

 Just apply a thin line of diatomaceous earth along baseboard cracks--or anywhere else pests appear, or dust a specific area.
 If you know what your particular pest likes to eat, you can also make simple "traps" with a dish of diatomaceous earth and some tasty bait placed where you have the problem.
 One of the best methods of continuous pest control is to dust the space between your walls or under cabinets.